Air

 .new positional with index only

-method new
+method routes

-method new(
+method serve

 ) returns Mu

-method new
+method start

-method new(
+method start(

 ) returns Mu